Magnitsky case: How Switzerland failed to investigate Russian millions

 An in-depth investigation by SWI swissinfo.ch looks at why and how millions in allegedly illicit money from a global Russian tax fraud case were not investigated in Switzerland.

+In 2020 a high-profile investigation published by the independent Russian media outlet Novaya GazetaExternal link revealed that “Swiss nationals flew to Russia to hunt bears and ‘Russian pigs’ and, in return, attempted to obstruct the investigation into the murder of Sergei Magnitsky.”
+Magnitsky was a Russian lawyer, who died in prison in 2009 under suspicious circumstances while investigating a vast fraud case against the Russian Treasury.
-The brother the woman is referring to is Vinzenz Schnell, who was officially hired by the federal police, but was in fact working for the Office of the Attorney-General on cases linked to Russia.

-An investigation by independent Russian media outlet Novaya Gazeta uncovered his meetings with Russian officials at Swiss high-end restaurants as well as numerous trips to Russia in luxurious settings.
+One of the key figures in that investigation was Vinzenz Schnell, who was officially employed by the Swiss federal police but was actually working for the Office of the Attorney-General on cases connected to Russia.
+Novaya Gazeta‘s investigation uncovered his meetings with Russian officials at upscale Swiss restaurants, along with numerous luxurious trips to Russia.

 Schnell said his management insisted these informal settings were necessary to gather information for Switzerland’s “especially important” investigations linked to Russia.

 Schnell’s remit included investigating money laundering from Russia to Switzerland.
-He oversaw the Swiss side of what is now known as the “Magnitsky case”, named after a Russian lawyer, Sergei Magnitsky, who died in prison in 2009 under suspicious circumstances while investigating a vast fraud case against the Russian Treasury.
+He oversaw the Swiss side of what is now known as the “Magnitsky case”, named after Sergei Magnitsky.

-In 2016, Gross, a former Social Democrat parliamentarian who had written a report on Magnitsky’s death for the Council of Europe in 2013-2014, was summoned for questioning by the Swiss prosecutor’s office.
+In 2016, Andreas Gross, a former Social Democrat parliamentarian who had written a report on Magnitsky’s death for the Council of Europe in 2013-2014, was summoned for questioning by the Swiss prosecutor’s office.
+Gross is one of the rare people contacted for this investigation to have answered our request for an interview.

 He was interrogated by Schnell for a full day.
 The goal of the interrogation, according to Gross, was to discredit him and his report.

 Schnell himself said in court in 2019 External linkduring his trial in Switzerland for an unofficial trip to Russia, that the Magnitsky money laundering case in Switzerland should have been closed long ago.
 To this end, it was necessary to “discredit” Gross’s report and “unmask him”, Schnell told the court.

-Note: This story was amended on July 23, 2024 to clarify that Denis Katsyv held money at Edmond de Rothschild bank, not Rothschild bank as previously written.
-This article was corrected on July 5 to specify that : the OAG claimed that CHF4 million that were previously frozen would be confiscated while the rest could not be traced back to the Russian budget.
-A previous version of the article stated that the rest “could be traced back to the Russian budget”.